 She remembers cheering at Karin's soccer games, cooking (or at least trying to) on Sundays with Yuzu, and laughing at Isshin's antics.
-Those memories…she cherishes them.
-These people…she loves them.
+Those memories… she cherishes them.
+Those people… she loves them.

 She would be willing to do anything to protect them.

-The warmth of the memory pains her…because at the same time she remembers the adoration in the younger girls light brown eyes, she is forced to look at the unconscious form of their older brother.
+The warmth of the memory pains her… because as she remembers the adoration in the younger girl's light brown eyes, she is forced to look at the unconscious form of the girl's older brother.